Add gestures

 To animate the transition, let's use a spring-based animation.
 This will make it feel alive because it's based on the real-world physics of a spring.
 We will use the withSpring() function provided by react-native-reanimated.

-The useAnimatedStyle() hook from react-native-reanimated is used to create a style object that will be applied to the sticker image.
-It will update styles using the shared values when the animation happens.
-In this case, we are scaling the size of the image, which is done by manipulating the width and height properties.
+On the sticker image, we'll use the useAnimatedStyle() hook to create a style object.
+This will help us to update styles using shared values when the animation happens.
+We'll also scale the size of the image by manipulating the width and height properties.
 The initial values of these properties are set to imageSize.

 Create an imageStyle variable and add it to the EmojiSticker component: